 The Evolution of the PBM Business Model

-The PBM business model has evolved considerable over the past 15 years both in terms of the array of managed care services offered and the corresponding distribution of gross profits.
+The PBM business model has evolved considerably over the past 15 years both in terms of the array of managed care services offered and the corresponding distribution of gross profits.

 In 2001, PriceWaterhouseCoopers published an excellent business history of PBMs to that date.
 PBMs started out in the 1980s as computer networking specialists who automated Rx claims processing by connecting retail pharmacy point of sales terminals to back-office health insurance mainframes.